You can access Sablier through our branded web interfaces:

 Use a web interface (e.g. app.sablier.finance)

-If the stream is cancelled before the start time, the locked-up money is returned in full to you.
+If the stream is cancelled before the start time, the whole deposit amount is returned in full to you.

 If the stream is cancelled while the stream is active, the smart contracts calculate how much has been streamed, transfer that to the recipient and return the remainder to you.